puppipay/blue011issue/README.md

   ```

-  The DASH address having fund is
+  The DASH revertible-address having fund is

  ``` bash